vpatov/1337rootkit/README.md

 		installs the rootkit module

-Steps to test the functionalities:
+Steps to test the basic requirements:

 	1) Hide specific files and directories from showing up when a user does "ls" and similar commands i)ls ii)lsmod